 Why We Won’t Be White

-The white nationalist case against this is simply stated and is, to put it kindly, extremely stupid.
+The white nationalist case against this is, to put it kindly, extremely stupid.
 Basically it can be summed up as, “Well they ain’t white, look how dark they are and the culture/emphasis of cultural values is so different from orderly WASP culture.”
 (As a sidenote; are any of these trailer dwellers or angry fedora’d trolls really doing their part?
 What have they done for Western civilization any day soon?
 Writing a new translation of Beowulf are we?
 In between your KFC run or changing your Stormfront signature?
 If any of these “White” heroes that you claim to uphold and love so much could see you, they’d likely just quit and kill themselves out of pure despair.)

 The more intellectually serious case comes from the Chicano studies majors and their fellow travelers.
 The case goes like this.